How to Apply for a Name

-A CAS number and name are required for all applications.
+A CAS number and name are required for all applications including Gene Therapy Products.
+Cell Therapies and Non-cellular Immunotherapies are not required to have a CAS registry name and number.
 This information is needed for adoption and publication.
 The FDA encourages use of this terminology for labeling purposes.
 Firms planning to market a salt or ester should supply a second CAS registry number and CA Index name for the parent substance.
 For contact lens materials and other synthetic polymers, CAS registry numbers should be supplied for each monomer and the entire polymer.

 To obtain CAS registry numbers and CA index names, please contact CAS at the following:

 By definition, USANs are in the public domain.
 Consequently, we ask sponsors to exercise responsibility and good judgment in developing trademarks for drug entities.
 A USAN, a stem or other parts of the name should not be incorporated into the trademark.
 Such tactics cause confusion in drug nomenclature, and the confusion created may compromise patient safety.